WordPress Tutorials

 Backup with Plugins

-On the far left side of the WordPress Dashboard, you’ll see the WordPress logo.
+On the far left side of the WordPress Dashboard, you will see the WordPress logo.

 WordPress logo